Aikiro42/Project-45/docs/branch-changelogs/__direct_pushes__.md

 - Changed name of Neo-Compound Bow to 'Neo-Penobscot Bow'.
 - Improved Electric Ammo VFX
 - Improved Energy Weapon SFX
+- Demoted Magma Spitter into an SSR experimental weapon, and changed its item ID.
+Old Magma Spitters are marked with a red '(!)'; it is recommended you replace them with the changed Magma Spitter.

 # New (modders)
 - add a way for passives to act on load and save state